 The last post we wrote about the Pacific Coast Highway, included our suggestions about where you should stay overnight if you want to take your time when driving from San Francisco to Los Angeles or vice versa, of course.
-Route 1 is more commonly know as the Pacific Coast Highway and has so many attractions, both natural and man-made that you should definitely check out along the way.
-It is important to note that due to a massive landslide in early 2017 when we visited the section of road between The Big Sur and Ragged Point was closed to all vehicles.
+Route 1 is more commonly known as the Pacific Coast Highway.
+It has so many attractions, both natural and man-made that you should definitely check out along the way.
+It’s important to note that due to a massive landslide in early 2017 when we visited the section of road between The Big Sur and Ragged Point was closed to all vehicles.
 It is due to reopen Summer 2018.

-We spent 6 days exploring this famous road running through the Golden State, which is beyond perfect for road tripping along, to see what it has to offer.
+We spent 6 days exploring this famous road running through Los Angeles, which is beyond perfect for road tripping along, to see what it has to offer.
 Here are our top 10 picks: